 “Old dogs don’t learn new tricks” – that’s one proverb you need to throw out of the window.
 Dogs have the ability to learn and act accordingly at any age.
 It has nothing to do with their breed or age.

-However, you may want to know the reason behind his aggression or misbehaviour before you begin training.
-Some dogs exhibit unpleasant behaviours after enduring years of abuse.
-In such cases, you will need the help of a canine behaviourist to train your pooch.
+However, you may want to know the reason behind his aggression or misbehavior before you begin training.
+Some dogs exhibit unpleasant behaviors after enduring years of abuse.
+In such cases, you will need the help of a canine behaviorist to train your pooch.

 In any case, avoid negative reinforcement while training a puppy or adult dog.